Moyege8/plaintext-password-obfuscation/README.md

 Immediately the config.yml is created and stored in system memory, bindplane-config-manager.sh deletes the config.yaml from the file system.
 This way the config.yml file containing plaintext password is not visible in the file system.

+Config files that are common to versions 1 and 2 are right here on the [home page](https://github.com/Moyege8/plaintext-password-obfuscation).
+While files that are unique to each version are in their respective folders.
 For version 1 see:
 [Version 1 Readme](https://github.com/Moyege8/plaintext-password-obfuscation/blob/main/version-1/README.md) for the procedure.
 And [Version 1 folder](https://github.com/Moyege8/plaintext-password-obfuscation/tree/main/version-1) for the config files.